Photo by Aneek Mustafa Anwar

 Bio

-Alex Long is currently a Master of Fine Arts Candidate in Printmaking at Ohio University, located in Athens, OH with an expected graduation date of May 2025.
+Alex Long completed her Master of Fine Arts in Printmaking at Ohio University, located in Athens, OH in spring of 2025.
 She is originally from Oxford, Mississippi where she received her Bachelor of Fine Arts in Printmaking and Imaging Arts from the University of Mississippi.
-She is currently an Instructor of Record for Image & Design as well as the Graduate Assistant the Registrar at the Kennedy Museum of Art.
+Her prints and photographs have been exhibited nationally, published in magazines, and featured in permanent collections.
+During her time at Ohio University she was the instructor of record, teaching assistant, and shop monitor for various studio courses.
+She has received individual artists awards, scholarships, and grants while also holding leadership positions for photography and printmaking clubs.
+Alex is currently the Graduate Assistant the Registrar at the Kennedy Museum of Art.

 Artist Statement